poptart404/kindle-weather-dashboard/README.md

 # kindle-weather-dashboard

-Simple webpage with weather information.
+My customized version of a simple webpage with weather information.

 # Try it!

-Go to: http://kindle.hrincar.eu/weather/ and that's it!
+Original version at: http://kindle.hrincar.eu/weather/ and that's it!

-or you can install it on your own server, customize it, or run it locally on your Kindle.
+This version includes my own modifications and may remove some of the original code over time.

 _Please, if you use this website, generate your free OWM token (see: https://openweathermap.org/api for more info), because the default token can be blocked and changed at any time and the weather forecast can stop working._